What Are the Symptoms of Arthritis?

 There are several risk factors for arthritis.
 (A risk factor is a trait or behavior that increases a person's chance of developing a disease or predisposes a person to a certain condition.)
 Risk factors for arthritis include:

 - Age.
 The risk of developing arthritis, especially osteoarthritis, increases with age.

 - Gender.
 In general, arthritis occurs more frequently in women than in men.

 - Work factors.
-Some jobs that require repetitive movements or heavy lifting can stress the joints and/or cause an injury, which can lead to arthritis, particularly osteoarthritis.
+Some jobs that require repetitive movements or heavy lifting can stress the joints as well as cause an injury, which can lead to arthritis, particularly osteoarthritis.